 • Depression

-This succulent is native to South Africa and has become popular for its delicate beaded strings and low water needs, but make sure to keep it out of reach of your furry friends!
-Not only is it poisonous when ingested, sap from the beads can also cause skin irritation in animals and humans.
+This succulent is native to South Africa and has become popular for its delicate beaded strings and low water needs.
+Sadly, it’s also another indoor plant poisonous to dogs and cats.
+Not only is it toxic when ingested, but sap from the beads can also cause skin irritation in animals and humans.

 • Vomiting